evomimic/map-narratives/docs/drafts/promise-agreements.md

 - Fractal, sovereign, regenerative coordination
 - Consent-based, memetic-aligned relationship building
 - Real-time flow awareness across diverse capital types
-- Emergence of Collective Cells through trust, not control
+- Emergence of Agent Spaces through trust, not control

 > A Promise Weave is not just a structure — it's a **living agreement space**, woven by intention, nurtured by flow, and sustained through mutual trust.